timothy-mendenhall/lc-reconcile-extended/README.md

 ## About

-*I stopped using OpenRefine regularly about 4-5 years ago, and I left library technology almost 1 year ago, but I still regularly get emails and issues on these OpenRefine Repositories.
-So I'm attempting to clean them up for y'all, but no promises on fast repairs or responses.*
+This fork of Christina Harlow's LC reconciliation service just adds support for some additional vocabularies available on id.loc.gov:

-An OpenRefine reconciliation service for the Library of Congress Subject Headings (LCSH) and the Library of Congress Name Authority File (LCNAF) available via [id.loc.gov](http://id.loc.gov).
+* Library of Congress Name Authority File (LCNAF)
+* Library of Congress Subject Headings (LCSH)
+* Library of Congress Genre/Form Terms (LCGFT)
+* Thesaurus for Graphic Materials (TGM)
+* RBMS Controlled Vocabulary for Rare Materials Cataloging (RBMSCV)
+* Library of Congress Demographic Group Terms (LCDGT)
+* MARC Languages
+* ISO 639-2 Languages
+* MARC Relators
+* Rare Book and Manuscripts Relationship Designators (RBMS-Relators)
+* Library of Congress Medium of Performance Thesaurus for Music (LCMPT)

+It's pretty easily extensible if anyone wishes to fork and add support for more vocabularies hosted at id.loc.gov.
+The remainder of this README file is just a copy of the README from the original service.

 See **Special Notes**, below, to explain the use of the various [id.loc.gov](http://id.loc.gov) data APIs in this service.

-See the [OpenRefine Standard Reconciliation Service API documentation](https://reconciliation-api.github.io/specs/0.1/) and [my now very old presentation notes on building an OpenRefine Reconciliation Service](https://github.com/cmh2166/c4lMDCpres)to gather some understanding about what this OpenRefine Reconciliation Service attempts to do.
+See the [W3C Reconciliation Service API documentation](https://www.w3.org/community/reports/reconciliation/CG-FINAL-specs-0.1-20230321/) to gather some understanding about what this OpenRefine Reconciliation Service attempts to do.

-## Hosted Version Instructions

-Hosted version at ... somewhere to be determined.

-To run the hosted version:

-1. Start OpenRefine.
-2. Find column you want to reconcile.
-3. Go to Reconcile > Start reconciling...
-4. Click on 'Add standard service button' in bottom left corner of reconciliation dialog box that appears.
-5. Enter the service's URL: enter the above URL - TBD
-6. Click Add Service.
-7. /LoC searches LCNAF and LCSH, other options just search the one chosen.
-8. Click 'start reconciling'.

 ## Run Locally Instructions